HugoBlox/theme-academic-cv/content/en/project/kiban_b-kvqa/index.md

 ---
 Visual question answering (VQA) with knowledge is a task that requires knowledge to answer questions on images/video.
 This additional requirement of knowledge poses an interesting challenge on top of the classic VQA tasks.
 Specifically, a system needs to explore external knowledge sources to answer the questions correctly, as well as understanding the visual content.

 We created [a dedicated dataset for our knowledge VQA task](https://knowit-vqa.github.io) and made it open to the public so that everyone can enjoy our new task.

-We have also published several papers on this task.
+Our paper on this project is included in ECCV 2020, entitled: "[Knowledge-Based VideoQA with Unsupervised Scene Descriptions](https://arxiv.org/pdf/2007.08751.pdf)."
+Watch the [video](https://youtu.be/KCUUvSpf-Qo) on YouTube for detail.

+{{< youtube KCUUvSpf-Qo >}}

 ### Publications
 - Noa Garcia, Mayu Otani, Chenhui Chu, and Yuta Nakashima (2019).
 KnowIT VQA: Answering knowledge-based questions about videos.
 Proc.
 AAAI Conference on Artificial Intelligence, Feb.
 2020.